Père Lachaise, Paris's most mythical cemetery and the graves of famous personalities

 The problem was that, after the closure of the Cimetière des Innocents, there was a shortage of burial sites in the capital.
 This led to the creation of several cemeteries in the early 19th century: the Montparnasse cemetery, the Montmartre cemetery, the Passy cemetery and, finally, the Père Lachaise cemetery.

-The latter was designed byarchitect Alexandre-Théodore Brongniart (yes, like the Palais Brongniart), who imagined the site as an English garden.
+It was designed by thearchitect Alexandre-Théodore Brongniart (yes, like the Palais Brongniart), who imagined it as an English garden.

 Le Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbres

 On June 18, 1804, the Père Lachaise cemetery welcomed its first inhabitant, a little girl aged 5 at the time of death:Adélaïde Paillard.
 She was soon joined by Reine Févez.
-However, most Parisians on the right bank, for whom the cemetery was intended, refused to be buried outside the capital's walls, and even more so in an area regarded as poor and working-class.
+However, most Parisians on the right bank, for whom the cemetery was intended, refused to be buried outside the capital's walls, and even more so in an area considered to be poor and working-class.

-Thus, in its first year of operation, the cemetery housed just 13 graves, rising to 44 by 1805.
-Two years later, only 5 more graves were counted, a far cry from the gigantic necropolis we know today!
+In its first year of operation, the cemetery housed just 13 tombs, rising to 44 by 1805.
+Two years later, there were just 5 more graves, a far cry from the gigantic necropolis we know today!

 Le Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbres

-So how did the Père Lachaise cemetery become the cult site it is today?
+So, how did the Père Lachaise cemetery become the cult site it is today?
 Thanks to a great communications coup!
-In order to make the cemetery more attractive to Parisians, the Prefect of Paris took a decision that completely changed the game: to transfer the remains of well-known and admired personalities to Père Lachaise.
+To make the cemetery more attractive to Parisians, the Prefect of Paris took a decision that completely changed the game: to transfer the remains of well-known and admired personalities to Père Lachaise.

-Thus, the presumed bodies of the famous writer Molière and the celebrated fabulist Jean de La Fontaine lie side by side in this cemetery.
-The remains ofHéloïse and Abélard, a famous couple with a tumultuous history, are also transferred there.
+Thus, the presumed bodies of the famous writer Molière and the famous fabulist Jean de La Fontaine are found side by side in this cemetery.
+The remains ofHéloïse and Abélard, a famous couple with a tumultuous history, are also transferred here.

 Le Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbres

-A successful challenge!
-In 1815, the cemetery housed just 2,000 graves, but by 1830 it had grown to 33,000!
+A successful gamble!
+In 1815, the cemetery was home to just 2,000 graves, but by 1830 it had grown to 33,000!
 Père Lachaise soon expanded to become the gigantic cemetery with 70,000 graves we know today, including those ofOscar Wilde, Proust, Balzac, Delacroix, Chopin, Edith Piaf and, more recently, Alain Bashung.

 Opening hours: